Decoding 90²: Exploring Squares, Exponents, and Their Applications

 Understanding Squares and Exponents

 Before tackling 90², let's establish a solid foundation.
 The expression 90² represents the square of 90.
-A square, in mathematics, is the result of multiplying a number by itself.
+But a square, in mathematics, is the result of multiplying a number by itself.
 More generally, this is an example of exponentiation, where a number (the base) is raised to a power (the exponent).
 In 90², 90 is the base and 2 is the exponent.

-Therefore, 90² = 8100.
+Which means, 90² = 8100.

 Calculating 90²: Methods and Approaches